Homemade Lighter Blackberry Curd

 This recipe for homemade blackberry curd was originally published on The Culinary Jumble.

+Although the classic ingredient for curd is indeed lemons (and other citrus fruits), you can use pretty much anything you like.
 Lemon curd is very popular in the UK.
 Although I don’t really remember eating it, I’ve always known I didn’t like it.
-Does that makes any sense?
+Does that make any sense?
+Therefore, making my own lemon curd would never have occurred to me.

-Making my own lemon curd would never have occurred to me.
 In fact, making curd at all may have escaped me entirely had I not seen a picture of a jar of homemade blueberry curd.
-The colour was stunning and it had a lovely thick consistency, and I wanted to make my own.
+The colour was stunning and it had a lovely thick consistency.
+So, naturally, I wanted to make my own.
+Some classic suggestions for fruit curd include:

 Homemade Blackberry Curd (reduced sugar and butter)